 - Copy of past year’s tax forms (if you had any)

-GTP will help you easily fulfill your tax obligations by asking you a series of questions and filling in all necessary forms for you.
+GTP will help you easily fulfill your tax obligations by first asking you a series of questions to determine your residency status for tax purposes, and if you are a non-resident for tax purposes, filling in all necessary forms for you.
 It will also inform you of any tax benefits that may apply to you.

-If you had US income during 2015, you must also file a state tax return
+3. If you had US income during 2022, you may need to file a state tax return

 State taxes may have different residency guidelines than US taxes.
-You can use Sprintax to file your state taxes.
-You must file for every state you lived and/or worked in for 2015.
+For a fee, you can use Sprintax to file your state taxes.
+To access Sprintax:

 NEW YORK STATE and CITY TAX